lucasbui92/Classic-Arcade-Game/README.md

 # Arcade Game Instruction

+## About the game
+This is a simple classic arcade game about the player trying to avoid the bugs and reach the river.

 ## Starting the game
+First, create a folder in the desired location.
+Then using this git command to create a local repository:
+        $git init

 The game will start automatically as the player can see the bugs moving across the interaction screen.